Robert Pressley

 Robert William Pressley (born April 8, 1959) is an American former NASCAR driver who previously served as the promoter at Kingsport Speedway in Kingsport, Tennessee.
-Pressley is now a County Commissioner in Buncombe County, North Carolina.
+Pressley currently owns the restaurant Celebrity's Hotdogs in Asheville, North Carolina.
+Pressley was also a County Commissioner in Buncombe County, North Carolina.

 Beginnings

-Because his father, Bob, was a short track racer in Asheville, the younger Pressley naturally followed his father into the sport.
-In fact, his brother Charley, has been a long-time crew chief in the NASCAR level.
+As his father, also named Robert, was a short track racer in Asheville, the younger Pressley followed a sports career.
+His brother, Charley, has been a long-time crew chief in the NASCAR level.
 Pressley began running at New Asheville Speedway and Greenville-Pickens Speedway and won championships at both tracks.
 He also put together 150 wins in various Late Model Series in the Southeast.
 In 1984, Pressley made his NASCAR debut in the Busch Series at Charlotte Motor Speedway, finishing 26th.
 Five years later, Pressley ran a limited schedule in the Busch Series, and won in just his twelfth series start at Orange County Speedway.
 He ran full seasons from 1991–1994, his best year coming in 1992 when he won races and finished fifth in points.
 In 1994, he ran three races in the Winston Cup Series in a car sponsored by Manheim Auctions, his best finish being a 31st at Charlotte.

-In 1990 Pressley was involved in Michael Waltrip's horrific Bristol crash in which he tapped Waltrip from behind, sending Waltrip's #30 Kool-Aid car into a fence, disintegrating the car on impact.
+In 1990, Pressley was involved in Michael Waltrip's horrific Bristol crash in which Waltrip tapped Pressley in the right rear corner sending Waltrip into a gate disintegrating the car on impact.